vimpunk/cratetorrent/DESIGN.md

 A piece download tracks the piece completion of an ongoing piece download.

 It plays an important role in optimizing download performance:
+- sharing block requests in piece among peers,
-- it plays a role in timing out peer requests
+- timing out peer requests,
-- and (currently unimplemented) end game mode to speed up the last part of the download.
+- and end game mode to speed up the last part of the download.

+Currently the last two are not implemented.

 Piece downloads are stored in the torrent and shared with all peers in the torrent.
 When a peer starts a new download, it places the download instance in